How to buy property in Turkey

 ● Property maintenance Fees

 Maintenance for property varies from development to development, but the average is about 4-6 TL/ m2 - (If rented, the tenant will assume the payment of these fees).

-Income tax on Turkish homes
+Income Tax on Turkish Homes

-Income is levied on all owners in Turkey.
+Income tax is levied on all property owners in Turkey.
 It is levied from the home earnings.
-Rental income can be determined by either the actual deduction method or the lump sum method
+Rental income can be determined by either the actual deduction or the lump sum method

-Capital gain tax on Turkish homes
+Capital Gain Tax on Turkish Homes

-This is what you pay for an asset’s appreciation during the time you owned it.
-In Turkey, the capital gain tax is paid when you sell your house within the first 5 years of purchase and if you sell it 5 years after purchase, you are exempted from paying it.
+Capital Gain Tax is what you pay for an asset’s appreciation during the time you owned it.
+In Turkey, the capital gain tax is paid when you sell your house within the first five years of purchase, and if you sell it five years after purchase, you are exempted from paying it.